andersonmbwale/iCloud-Bypass-Namibia/README.md

 # iCloud-Bypass-Namibia
 A repository for iOS BootROM exploits as used by Checkm8 and other iOS Bypass service providers.
-Yo, bro this might be a long read, I didnt write this myself; It was written by the Checkm8 team so all credits go to them.
+Yo, bro, this might be a long read, I didn't write this myself; It was written by the Checkm8 team so all credits go to them.
 This read will equip you with how the process works.
 Have fun!!

 Basics: